 Stratford Theatre Trip

-Students have the opportunity to view some of North America's finest productions of Shakespeare and other great plays and musicals (three plays total).
-There is a student cost.
+Students have the opportunity to view some of North America's finest productions of Shakespeare and other great plays and musicals (three plays total) performed in Stratford, Ontario, CAN.

-During the second semester of their sophomore year, students have an opportunity to participate in an exchange at either Radford College or Canberra Grammar School.
-Space is limited: Students must apply for the program and are selected by a committee.
-Students in this exchange program pay Canterbury tuition plus the cost of transportation and incidentals.
+During the second semester of their sophomore year, students have an opportunity to participate in an exchange at Canberra Grammar School.
+Space is limited: students must apply for the program and are selected by a committee.

 French Immersion and Exchange Program